Our 2018 Season-It Can't Happen Here

 Doremus Jessup, the liberal editor of a small town newspaper in Windrip’s hometown, opposes his nomination and election and suffers persecution as a result.
 Jessup’s liberal allies and family members work with him, going so far as to try and infiltrate Windrip’s organized supporters.
 But his longtime assistant at the newspaper, Shad Ladue, joins up with the dictatorial candidate, buying into the promise of a return to patriotism and “traditional” values.

 The performance is directed by Graham Christian.
 Rose Carragher is the Stage Manager.
 The play is co-produced by Jackie Walsh and David Knowles.
-Costumes are by Marcine Appel.
+Michael Friedman is the Lighting Designer and costumes are designed by Marcine Appel.

 Performances are May 18, 19, 25, and 26 at 7:00.
 There is a matinee performance at 2:00 on Sunday, May 20.
 All performances are at the historic Ashfield Town Hall on Main Street (Rte 116), right in the center of Ashfield.
 The Town Hall is wheelchair and walker accessible; parking is free on the street.